-Filtration: Within the Filtration segment, approximately 85% of revenues (approximately 37% of consolidated revenues) are recognized when products are delivered (when title and risk of ownership transfers) or when services are performed for unaffiliated customers.
+Filtration: Within the Filtration segment, approximately 87% of revenues (approximately 38% of consolidated revenues) are recognized when products are delivered (when title and risk of ownership transfers) or when services are performed for unaffiliated customers.

-Approximately 15% of segment revenues (approximately 7% of consolidated revenues) are recorded under the percentage-of-completion method.
+Approximately 13% of segment revenues (approximately 6% of consolidated revenues) are recorded under the percentage-of-completion method.
 Products accounted for under this guidance include the design, development and manufacture of complex fluid control products, quiet valves, manifolds and systems primarily for the aerospace and military markets.
 For arrangements that are accounted for under this guidance, the Company estimates profit as the difference between total estimated revenue and total estimated cost of a contract and recognizes these revenues and costs based on units delivered.
 The percentage-of-completion method of accounting involves the use of various techniques to estimate expected costs at completion.

-Test: Within the Test segment, approximately 40% of revenues (approximately 14% of consolidated revenues) are recognized when products are delivered (when title and risk of ownership transfers) or when services are performed for unaffiliated customers.
-Certain arrangements contain multiple elements generally consisting of materials and installation services used in the construction and installation of standard shielded enclosures to measure and contain magnetic and electromagnetic energy.
-The installation process does not involve changes to the features or capabilities of the equipment and does not require proprietary information about the equipment in order for the installed equipment to perform to specifications.
+Test: Within the Test segment, approximately 27% of revenues (approximately 9% of consolidated revenues) are recognized when products are delivered (when title and risk of ownership transfers) or when services are performed for unaffiliated customers.

-Approximately 60% of the segment's revenues (approximately 20% of consolidated revenues) are recorded under the percentage-of-completion method due to the complex nature of the enclosures that are designed and produced under these contracts.
+Approximately 73% of the segment's revenues (approximately 24% of consolidated revenues) are recorded under the percentage-of-completion method due to the complex nature of the enclosures that are designed and produced under these contracts.
 Products accounted for under this guidance include the construction and installation of complex test chambers to a buyer's specifications that provide its customers with the ability to measure and contain magnetic, electromagnetic and acoustic energy.
-As discussed above, for arrangements that are accounted for under this guidance, the Company estimates profit as the difference between total estimated revenue and total estimated cost of a contract and recognizes these revenues and costs based on either (a) units delivered or (b) contract milestones.
-If a reliable measure of output cannot be established (which applies to less than 2% of Test segment revenues or 1% of consolidated revenues), input measures (e.g., costs incurred) are used to recognize revenue.
-Given the nature of the Company's operations related to these contracts, costs incurred represent an appropriate measure of progress towards completion.
+As discussed above, for arrangements that are accounted for under this guidance, the Company estimates profit as the difference between total estimated revenue and total estimated cost of a contract and recognizes these revenues and costs based primarily on either (a) units delivered or (b) contract milestones.